Welcome to Michigan State University! Below you will find a checklist of tasks to complete as you begin your appointment at MSU.

 - SPA/OSP/CGA are liaisons to sponsoring agency administrative representatives.

-- Contact a Proposal Team member through your department/college support person if you are transferring grants from another institution and Business Connect if you are continuing a collaboration with a company.
+- Contact a Proposal Team member through your department/college support person if you are transferring grants from another institution and Business Connect if you are continuing collaboration with a company.

 Check-in with the Office of International Students and Scholars (OISS)